-- Review the Official Community Plan to assess and ensure wildfire hazard information from the CWRP or other assessments on provincial Crown land is integrated into planning decisions related to land use, future growth, environment and resources, transportation, public safety, and other topics. - Review other local plans, such as the Emergency Management Plan, to align goals and actions with the CWRP and Official Community Plan related to land use and development. - Consider adopting a local development permit area tied to wildfire hazard levels and requiring minimum standards for access, water supply, construction materials and techniques, fuel management, and lot design.
-Consider including specific guidance in the local development permit area based on the FireSmart Home Ignition Zone (HIZ) and Priority Zones. - Assess and determine how future planning and development activities can support postfire recovery, such as preparing information and permits for debris removal and rebuilding that will be ready in the event of structure losses during a wildfire.
+- Review the Official Community Plan to assess and ensure wildfire hazard information from the CWRP or other assessments on provincial Crown land is integrated into planning decisions related to land use, future growth, environment and resources, transportation, public safety, and other topics.
+Review other local plans, such as the Emergency Management Plan, to align goals and actions with the CWRP and Official Community Plan related to land use and development. - Consider adopting a local development permit area tied to wildfire hazard levels and requiring minimum standards for access, water supply, construction materials and techniques, fuel management, and lot design.
+Consider including specific guidance in the local development permit area based on the FireSmart Home Ignition Zone (HIZ) and Priority Zones. - Assess and determine how future planning and development activities can support post-fire recovery in the event of a wildfire.